grm/moonlight-osmc/readme.md

 ## Notes
 - Irtimmer has merged my pull request for official OSMC support, but there hasn't been a new release yet.
 I'll keep a moddified deb for OSMC in my repo until his repo works. **You should NOT have both mine and irimmers's repos in `sources.list` at the same time for now**
-- Version 0.2.0 of moonlight-osmc places scripts in `/usr/bin` and `/etc/moonlight-osmc` rather than `/opt/moonlight-osmc` and `~/.moonlight-osmc/moonlight-osmc.conf`, and changes the debian packaging.
-The earlier versions shouldn't break anything, but it might be a good idea to clean everything out before upgrading.
+- Since version 0.2.0 of moonlight-osmc, the installer places scripts in `/usr/bin` and `/etc/moonlight-osmc` rather than `/opt/moonlight-osmc` and `~/.moonlight-osmc/moonlight-osmc.conf`.
+The earlier versions shouldn't break anything, but it might be a good idea to clean the old files out before upgrading.

 ## To-do
 - [ ] Controller configuration